hulkdx/findprofessional-frontend-mobile/README.md

 ## TODO

-- Fix the crash causing by app navbar
+- ViewModel does not work the best with decompose
 - Add screenshot tests